 6. Streamline Paperwork

-Utilizing effective Business Process Management (BPM) or Human Resources Information System (HRIS) software may enable some organizations to send out paperwork, such as offer letters or handbooks, and have candidates complete them electronically, in advance of their first day, thus saving a lot of time during onboarding.
+Utilizing effective Business Process Management (BPM) or Human Resources Information System (HRIS) software may enable some organizations to send out paperwork, such as offer letters, confidentiality agreements, handbooks, and have candidates complete them electronically, in advance of their first day, thus saving a lot of time during onboarding.
 In the study “The Top 5 Priorities for HR Leaders in 2023”, there was an emphasized attention to remote working and how this can be a challenge for HR professionals, and

 a tool to help with this problem would be to incentivize managers’ support for mobilityGartner Study